GA-NIFS: high prevalence of dusty and metal-enriched outflows in massive and luminous star-forming galaxies at

 \end{itemize}

-This work represents the first spatially resolved study of star-formation driven galactic outflows in a relatively large sample of galaxies at $3<z<9$ and provides a detailed characterization of their properties and impact on the host galaxies.
-Our results suggest that massive galaxies at high redshift are potential hosts of ionized outflows that might not have a significant impact suppressing star formation or expelling gas to the CGM, but could potentially redistribute metals and dust throughout galaxies.
-Given that this work has focused only on the ionized phase of the gas, a more complete picture would be provided by the study of the neutral and molecular phases.
+This work represents the first spatially resolved study of star formation--driven galactic outflows in a relatively large sample of galaxies at $3<z<9$ and provides a detailed characterisation of their properties and impact on the host galaxies.
+Our results suggest that massive galaxies at high redshift are potential hosts of ionised outflows that might not have a significant impact on the suppression of star formation or the expelling of gas to the CGM but could potentially redistribute metals and dust throughout galaxies.
+Given that this work has focused only on the ionised phase of the gas, a more complete picture would be provided by the study of the neutral and molecular phases.